esaezgil/pythonBestPractices/README.md

 Small repo and slides for the talk delivered at Python Barcelona meetup in October'16

 The **figures** package is a simple project that aims to highlight some of the best practices for Python projects.
-It also contains the required configuration to make a wheel, use tox, py.test nosetests and install the package using setup.py
+It also contains the required configuration to make a wheel, use tox, py.test, nosetests and install the package using setup.py

 The **best_practices_slides** folder contains the source code required to generate the slides of the presentation.
 Simply: